tuftsceeo/Tufts_Create3_Examples/Projects/OpenMV/README.md

 ## OpenMV Cam and iRobot™ Education's Create®3 Robot Crossover Episode

-In these two examples we use an OpenMV Cam programed to communicate r,g,b values over serial and the USB-C port on the Create®3 Robot to direct the motion of the robot.
+In these two examples we use an OpenMV Cam programmed to communicate r,g,b values over serial and the USB-C port on the Create®3 Robot to direct the motion of the robot.

 The road_signs script uses the camera to recognize red, yellow and green road signs.
 At each color sign the robot is directed to turn in a different direction.
 Below is a sped up video demo.